smr547/Genesys/README.md

 # Genesys
 Code generate RESTful Hypertext-driven CRUD applications.
-This project was inspired by the book [Hypermedia Systems](https://hypermedia.systems/) and the authors works on [htmx](https://htmx.org/)
+This project was inspired by the book [Hypermedia Systems](https://hypermedia.systems/) by Gross, Stepinski and Aksimsekand their work on [htmx](https://htmx.org/) and related technology.

 ## Initial Goal
 Employ code generation techniques to build a simple [Hypermedia-Driven-Application](https://htmx.org/essays/hypermedia-driven-applications/) similiar to the